h15200/notes/looker.md

 - allows the dev team to shape the data with LookML and non-technical team members to shape the table based on the available data
 - uses abstracted SQL

+## TLDR

+- Project (per data source) -> Model (connection info, access, explore groupings) -> Explore (View joins) -> View -> Dimension/Measures
+- File Browser will contain models and views only.
+Model files will define explores (made up of views) and View files will have dimension/measures
+- when in dev, put the cursor on where you are and click on the info button on the top right to see all available params for that object

 ## Dimension vs Measure

 - both Dimensions and Measures are defined in View files